Auk: Names

-Taxonomy

-The family name Alcidae comes from the genus Alca given by Carl Linnaeus in 1758 for the razorbill (Alca torda) from the Norwegian word alke.
+The family name Alcidae comes from the genus name Alca, which was given by Carl Linnaeus in 1758 for the razorbill (Alca torda), from the Norwegian word alke.

 Description

 Auks are superficially similar to penguins, having black-and-white colours, upright posture, and some of their habits.
-Nevertheless, they are not closely related to penguins, but rather are believed to be an example of moderate convergent evolution.
+However, they are not closely related to penguins, but are believed to be an example of moderate convergent evolution.
 Auks are monomorphic (males and females are similar in appearance).